pmdevsite/Apollo-3/README.md

 ## Information

 - Need to communicate with us?
 Join our [Telegram](https://telegram.me/joinchat/Ca8L9T9P01PtR1bOEwtxuw) group!
 - We are a edited version of Spigot.
-We have edited RakLib Spigot from Nukkit
+We have edited RakLib Spigot from Nukkit.
 - You can download .jar from Circle CI.
 Tab to latest build,tap to artifacts selection,tap to DevTools and download Apollo1.0dev.jar

 ## Thanks